 If you have high blood pressure, ask your doctor whether you should limit or stop drinking caffeinated beverages.
-If you're concerned about caffeine's effect on your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day — about the same amount as is generally in two 8-ounce (237-milliliter) cups of brewed coffee.
-Keep in mind that the amount of caffeine in coffee and other beverages varies by brand and method of preparation.
+The U.S. Food and Drug Administration says 400 milligrams a day of caffeine is generally safe for most people.
+However, if you're concerned about caffeine's effect on your blood pressure, try limiting the amount of caffeine you drink to 200 milligrams a day — about the same amount as is generally in two 8-ounce (237-milliliter) cups of brewed coffee.
+Keep in mind that the amount of caffeine in coffee, energy drinks and other beverages varies by brand and method of preparation.

 Also, if you have high blood pressure, avoid caffeine right before activities that naturally increase your blood pressure, such as exercise, weightlifting or hard physical labor.